rach/pome/README.md

 ### Context

 PostgreSQL is incredibly stable, especially with small databases.
 You too often see databases in the wild without the care of a loving DBA.
 It can give the illusion that everything is alright when your database is slowly getting worse.
+A lot of things can be analyzed within postgres to get an health status but sadly it misses simple tool to use for less expert people.

 ### Goals